 The SSA sets an upper limit for how much earned income you can make and still fit their definition of disabled.
 This is the substantial gainful activity (SGA) limit.
 The SSA adjusts this limit annually to account for changes in the cost of living.

-In 2017, disabled workers can earn up to $1,170 per month and still qualify under the SGA limit.
-There is a higher limit for blind workers, who can earn up to $1,950 per month.
-If you earn above this limit, you are unlikely to qualify for SSD benefits.
+In 2021, disabled workers can earn up to $1,310 per month and still qualify under the SGA limit.
+There is a higher limit for blind workers, who can earn up to $2,190 per month.
+If you earn above this limit, you may not qualify for SSD benefits.
 However, if you earn above this level while already receiving SSDI payments, it will not automatically stop your benefits.
 You may be entitled to a trial work period.

 While Supplemental Security Income (SSI) and some other need-based programs look at other types of income, the SSA only considers your earnings from working when calculating your income for SSDI qualification.
 This means that only money you earn as an employee, contractor, or self-employed worker counts toward your SGA limit.
 The same is true if you decide to return to work while receiving disability.
 Only earned income counts toward the monthly limits for SSDI.